-Shakshuka is a very famous dish in Morocco and in Tunisia.
+Shakshuka is a very famous dish in Morocco and Tunisia.
 Both countries share the same recipe and both countries LOVE it.
-The only difference is that in Morocco, this recipe is called Shakshuka, and in Morocco, it’s called Mkaoura.
+The only difference is that in Morocco, this recipe is called Shakshuka, and in Tunisia, it’s called Mkaoura.

 Shakshuka means “mixture” and it describes this dish perfectly as it is a mixture of eggs, ground meat, and tomato sauce.
-Mkaoura , on the other hand, means “a ball” and it’s called so because the ground meat is usually shaped into balls.
+Mkaoura, on the other hand, means “a ball” and is called this because the ground meat is usually shaped into balls.

 This dish can be eaten at breakfast, brunch, lunch or dinner.
-It’s delicious and it’s very wholesome.
-Might I say, it’s the perfect combination of carbs, proteins, and fat?
+It’s delicious and very wholesome.
+One may say it’s the perfect combination of carbs, proteins and fat.

-You can change the recipe to your liking, make it yours!
-I personally like to make it with my own sauce “Shakshuka” as it makes it easy for me to cook, and makes it ten times yummier.
+You can change the recipe to your liking and make it yours!
+I personally like to make it with my own sauce “Shakshuka” as it makes it easy for me to cook, and makes it ten times more delicious.
 I like to call this recipe “Quick and Easy Shakshuka”.